Montana State beats Illinois State 35-34 in OT thriller for 1st national title since 1984

 Illinois State has to replace Rittenhouse.
 Leading tackler Tye Niekamp has another season to play for his father Travis, the defensive coordinator and inside linebackers coach.

-Montana State should get Lamson back after he arrived on campus last summer after two seasons at Stanford. ___
+Montana State should get Lamson back.
+He joined the Bobcats after stints at Syracuse and Stanford.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here and here (AP News mobile app).
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football